Ebony Elizabeth Thomas

 Ebony Elizabeth Thomas is an American writer and educator who is a professor at the University of Michigan School of Education.
 Her research considers children's literature and fan culture.
 Her book, The Dark Fantastic, was awarded the 2020 Children's Literature Association Book Award.

 Education and early career

 Thomas was born and raised in Detroit.
-She studied English education at Florida A&M University, then completed her master's degree at Wayne State University, with a focus on American literature.
+She studied English Education at Florida A&M University, then completed her master's degree at Wayne State University, with a focus on 19th-Century British and American literature.
 Thomas joined the University of Michigan for doctoral research, where she studied discourse conflicts in schooling and society.
+She graduated with her Ph.D. in English and Education in 2010.

-After graduating, Thomas worked a teacher in the Detroit Public Schools Community District.
+After graduating, Thomas worked as a teacher in the Detroit Public Schools Community District.
 She taught high school English and creative writing.
 She held various positions on the National Council of Teachers of English, including the Conference on English Education's executive committee.
 She completed her research in the Pinnacle Classroom Discourse Study Group, a collective of teachers committed to ending the racial awarding gap.